prk-2023/rust_tutorials/00_rust_tools_ecosystem/04-prelude.md

 * To include the prelude, omit the `#![no_std]` attribute.
 * Use the `core` library to access types and traits that are similar to those in the `std` library, but without the overhead of the `std` library's dependencies.

+---
+**Programs Packed with Rust binary**
+---

+When a Rust program is compiled, several other programs are included in the binary:

+1.  **`std`**:
+    The Rust standard library is included in the binary.
+    However, the `std` library is designed to be highly modular, so only the parts of the library that are actually used by the program are included in the binary.

+2.  **`libc`**:
+    The C standard library is included in the binary, as Rust uses it for certain operations such as file I/O and networking.

+3.  **`libm`**:
+    The math library is included in the binary, as Rust uses it for certain mathematical operations.

+4.  **`libgcc`**:
+    The GCC runtime library is included in the binary, as Rust uses it for certain operations such as exception handling.

+5.  **`libpthread`**:
+    The POSIX threads library is included in the binary, as Rust uses it for certain operations such as threading.

+6.  **`libdl`**:
+    The dynamic linker library is included in the binary, as Rust uses it for certain operations such as dynamic linking.

+7.  **`librt`**: The real-time library is included in the binary, as Rust uses it for certain operations such as timing and scheduling.